Doodle3D/doodle3d-firmware/src/script/README-loglite.md

 The script can follow an existing log file (comparable to `tail -f`), or it can follow its standard input.
 A file to follow is always specified as the first argument and a filter set name as the second (use '-' as file name to read from standard input).
 Details on filter sets can be found below.
 If no filter set is mentioned on the command-line, the script will attempt to use one named 'default'.

 * Example following an existing log file using a filter set named 'example':   `./loglite.lua print3d.log example`.
+* Example using standard input, to filter/view a whole log file, with a filter set named 'serial' (note the '-' as file name):
+`cat print3d-ttyACM0.log | ./loglite.lua - serial`
-* Example using standard input, to capture both output streams from `print3d`, with a filter set named 'example' (note the '-' as file name): `./print3d -V 2>&1 | ./loglite.lua - example`.
+* Example using standard input, to capture both output streams from `print3d`, with a filter set named 'example' (note the '-' as file name):
+`./print3d -V 2>&1 | ./loglite.lua - example`.

 ### Filter sets